Nayakas of Keladi: Religious tolerance

-The Keladi Nayakas were Lingayats, patronized the religion, constructed numerous mutts and were responsible for the spread of Lingayatism to the Malenadu and Coastal Karnataka.
+The Keladi Nayakas were Veerashaivas, patronized the religion, constructed numerous mutts and were responsible for the spread of Veerashaivism to the Malenadu and Coastal Karnataka.
 There were sixty four mutts in the district of Dakshina Kannada alone.
 Nevertheless, they were tolerant towards followers of other religions and other Hindu denominations.

 The Keladi Nayakas invited Kazi Mahmoud who was a grandson of chief kazi of Adil Shahi kingdom of Bijapur to settle in Bhatkal.
 The revenue of Tenginagundi village was given to Kazi Mahmoud.
 The kazi family of Bhatkal is popularly known as Temunday Family due to the ownership of lands in Tenginagundi.
 Many Nawayath Muslims were appointed in the administrative positions.
 The families of these nobles Nawayath still use their surnames as Ikkeri and are mainly settled in and around Bhatkal.
 The Golden Kalasa on the dome of Bhatkal Jamia Masjid popularly known as 'Chinnada Palli' meaning 'Golden Mosque' is believed to be a generous gift from Keladi rulers.